Scarabaeus1031/NEXAH/nexah/NEXAH_IDENTITY.md

 And its current maturity:

-> NEXAH is already strong as a structure and field discovery system, while channel dynamics and switch-based navigation are emerging layers built on top of that foundation.
+> NEXAH is already strong as a structure and field discovery system, while channel dynamics, switch-based navigation and triple spiral coupling are emerging layers built on top of that foundation.

 ---